Dr.Amy Nongowner and Chiropractic Doctor

 Amy Nong is originally from Saigon, Vietnam but moved to Houston, TX during her early childhood.
 She grew up with a natural health mentality, having a Traditional Chinese Medicine Doctor for a grandfather who prescribed herbs instead of allopathic medication.
 Throughout her education, she has maintained that perspective on health.
 She fulfilled her undergraduate degree in Biology at the University of Texas at Austin with a Business Foundation and received her Doctor of Chiropractic degree from Texas Chiropractic College in Pasadena, TX.
 She understands the importance of balancing cardiovascular exercise, meditation, and flexibility to achieve the goal of living to the fullest potential.
 With this knowledge, she studied under master yoga instructor Lex Gillan at The Yoga Institute, where she was certified as a yoga instructor to implement the practice into her clinic's rehabilitation program.

 Dr. Nong is Board Certified in chiropractic and physiotherapy.
 She utilizes gentle manual adjustment techniques and the instrument assisted Activator Protocol.
+She is certified in Graston Technique, Webster Technique, and Dry Needlng.
 Dr. Nong is dedicated to serving the Houston area by improving people's health through chiropractic, yoga, and Pilates and giving back to the community through local volunteer events that benefit organizations such as the Arthritis Foundation, the Longhorn Scholarship Fund, and the Susan G. Komen for the Cure.

 Kerry ChuMat Pilates & Barre Instructor